QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

--  At each time :math:`t`, the household receives wages and rentals of capital from a firm -- these comprise its **income** at time :math:`t`
+-  At each time :math:`t`, the household receives wages and rentals of capital from a firm -- these comprise its **income** at time :math:`t`.

--  The consumer decides how much income to allocate to consumption or to savings
+-  The consumer decides how much income to allocate to consumption or to savings.

--  The household can save either by acquiring additional physical capital (it trades one for one with time :math:`t` consumption) or by acquiring claims on consumption at dates other than :math:`t`
+-  The household can save either by acquiring additional physical capital (it trades one for one with time :math:`t` consumption) or by acquiring claims on consumption at dates other than :math:`t`.

--  A utility-maximizing household owns all physical capital and labor and rents them to the firm
+-  A utility-maximizing household owns all physical capital and labor and rents them to the firm.

--  The household consumes, supplies labor, and invests in physical capital
+-  The household consumes, supplies labor, and invests in physical capital.

--  A profit-maximizing representative firm operates the production technology
+-  A profit-maximizing representative firm operates the production technology.

--  The firm rents labor and capital each period from the representative household and sells its output each period to the household
+-  The firm rents labor and capital each period from the representative household and sells its output each period to the household.

 -  The representative household and the representative firm are both **price takers:**